 It depends on who you talk to about this.

-If you go talk to people who work on Wall Street, all they care about is what's happening on Wall Street.
+If you go talk, and I've done this, if you go talk to people who work on Wall Street, all they care about is what's happening on Wall Street, all they care about the next two to three years.

 They are literally panicked, and they don't care about any other issue.

-You know, we could merge with Red China, and they wouldn't care as long as somebody does something about what's happening on Wall Street with these banks.
+You know, we could merge with Red China and they wouldn't care as long as somebody does something about what's happening on Wall Street with these banks.

 If you go to the farmers and the people who are getting ripped over the coals now on ethanol, you know what the farmers will tell you?